tweag/credential-helper/README.md

 Prebuilt artifacts can be found in the [GitHub releases][releases].
 If you want to manually install the helper, skip ahead to the [configuration](#configuration) after installing the binary yourself.

-Add the following to your `MODULE.bazel` if you want to perform the recommended installation:
+Add the following to your `MODULE.bazel` if you want to perform the recommended installation.
+The latest release can always be found on the [Bazel Central Registry][bcr]:

 ```starlark
 bazel_dep(name = "tweag-credential-helper", version = "0.0.1")